-Business risk Business risk relates to external market factors that can create income volatility Link to strategy Monitoring and mitigation activities The risk of loss caused by income volatility in the Specialist Bank and/or Wealth & Investment is mitigated through diversification In the instance where income falls, we retain the flexibility to reduce costs (particularly variable remuneration), thereby maintaining a competitive part to income part of the part of More information → Read more on pages 5 to 72 of income sources, reducing concentration of income from any one type of business or geography and maintaining a flexible cost base Group strategy is directed towards generating and sustaining a diversified income base for the Group competitive cost to income ratio.
-Risk appetite and tolerance metric Positioning as of 31 March 2022 We seek to maintain an appropriate balance between revenue earned from capital light and balance sheet driven activities.
+Business risk Business risk relates to external market factors that can create income volatility Link to strategy Monitoring and mitigation activities $\varphi \searrow \varphi$ The risk of loss caused by income volatility in the Specialist Bank and/or Wealth & Investment is mitigated through diversification In the instance where income falls, we retain the flexibility to reduce costs (particularly variable remuneration), thereby maintaining a More information of income sources, reducing concentration of income from any one type of business or competitive cost to income ratio. \bigcirc Read more on pages 5 to 72 geography and maintaining a flexible cost base Group strategy is directed towards generating and sustaining a diversified income base for the Group Risk appetite and tolerance metric Positioning as of 31 March 2022 We seek to maintain an appropriate balance between revenue earned from capital light and balance sheet driven activities.
 Ideally capital light revenue should exceed 50% of total operating income, dependent on prevailing market conditions.
 Capital light activities contributed 41.7% to total operating income and balance sheet driven activities contributed 58.3%.
 We have a solid annuity income base supported by diversified revenue streams, and target an annuity income ratio in excess of 65%.
 Annuity income for our continuing operations amounted to 76.2% of total operating income.
 We seek to maintain strict control over fixed costs.
 For the 2021 financial year the Group had a cost to income ratio target of below 63%.
 The cost to income ratio amounted to 63.3%.
 We aim to build a sustainable business generating sufficient return to shareholders over the longer term, and target a long-term return on equity ratio range of between 12% and 16%, and a return on RWAs in excess of 1.2%.
 The return on equity amounted to 11.4% and our return on RWAs amounted to 1.50%.